-What Can a Handyman Do in Aventura, Florida?
+What Can a Handyman Do Without a License in Aventura, Florida?

 In Aventura (Miami-Dade County), Florida does not issue a general “handyman license,” but most construction work is regulated under Florida’s Construction Industry Licensing Board (CILB) and local permitting.
 A common handyman pathway is doing non-structural, non-trade work (painting, minor repairs, basic carpentry) while avoiding any jobs that require a state-certified contractor or a building permit.
 Florida does have a narrow owner-occupied “handyman” style exemption in state law for small jobs under a set dollar limit, but it does not allow you to perform licensed trade work (electrical/plumbing/HVAC) or pull permits as a contractor.